mehulagg/gitlab_test/doc/development/fe_guide/vue.md

 - It is acceptable for Vue to listen to existing jQuery events using jQuery event listeners.
 - It is not recommended to add new jQuery events for Vue to interact with jQuery.

+### Mixing Vue and Javascript classes ( in the data function )

+- Using a Javascript class in a data function is not recomended
+- It's okay to maintain existing implementations using such approach but not to add new ones
+- Instead of using a class, using [Vuex](vuex.md) or a set of components is recomnded

 ## Style guide

 Please refer to the Vue section of our [style guide](style/vue.md)